“Saints and Sinners in the Social World of Renaissance Italy”

-“Love, Marriage and Sex in the Italian Renaissance”
+“Love, Marriage and Sex in Renaissance Italy”

 Did people during the Renaissance experience love differently than we do today?
 What were the marriage customs and what were the relations between husband and wife?
 In their private lives, how closely did they observe religious doctrine on sexual behavior?
 In this series of lectures, historian Lisa Kaborycha explores these questions and more.
 By delving into their social customs, legal documents, tax records, personal correspondence, literature, and art, we will get up close and personal with the men and women of the Italian Renaissance, who reveal their complex and sometimes startling attitudes on love, marriage, and sex with freshness and verve.